 Measurements carried out over the years have found that the water in the Mszanka is Class 1 clean.
 Indeed, it was some of the purest river water I’d ever seen.

 While writing this section about the River Mszanka, I’ve also been switching to Google Street view and taking Pegman for a walk by the river in north-west Mszana Dolna.
 It looks like a hot August day in 2013.
-With those lush green hills all around, the low and slow-flowing water, mini waterfalls, river rocks and pebbles, almost wistful memories come flooding back.
+Wistful memories come flooding back, what with the lush green hills all around, the low and slow-flowing water, mini waterfalls and river rocks and pebbles.

 One evening, Pawel’s sister, Beata, Paweł and I went down to the river.
 Beata was in her own world, moving from rock to rock nestled in the shallow river, and desperately trying to maintain her balance.
 Meanwhile, I was overcome by the surroundings and didn’t want to go back to the house.